Internet Explorer is not supported by Design Library

 Do's and don't

-• Do not repeat the label text in the placeholder text.
+• Do not use placeholder text.

 • Do not use too many characters.